-1 The Company operates on a 52/53-week fiscal year calendar, which ends on the Saturday nearest to January 31 of each year.
+The Company operates on a 52/53-week fiscal year calendar, which ends on the Saturday nearest to January 31 of each year.
+The results for fiscal 2024 included the impact of an additional week which occurred during the fourth quarter ended February 3, 2024.